 House and Grounds

-The Jarnagin family enjoying Glenmore circa 1890.
 Glenmore was built between 1868 and 1869.
 Many houses of the Victorian period have French influences.
 Glenmore shows it in the curving, mansard-type roofs and dormer windows on the third floor.
-An interesting legend surrounds Glenmore’s windows.
-Some believe the number counted on the outside does not equal the number counted from inside the house.

 The house is T-shaped and has 27 rooms.
 The walls are three bricks thick.
 The house was built of bricks made by slaves right on the property — prior to Emancipation, of course — in anticipation of building the house.

 Depending on how you count, the house could be five stories high.
 The tower is a single room, approximately 14 feet square and 16 feet high, extending 30 feet above the main roof.
 The front and back parts of Glenmore are actually two houses connected by a hallway.
-The back section of the house, seen in the left side of this photo, is called “Doll Town.”
-House viewed from north side of yard
+The back section of the house is called “Doll Town.”

 The main house contains fifteen rooms: downstairs rooms have 15½-foot ceilings, and the upstairs rooms’ ceilings are 16 feet high.
 “Doll Town,” a smaller replica of the main part of the house, contains twelve smaller rooms.
 This is where residents usually spent winters because the rest of the house was too hard to heat.